The declaration types

 soil : compartment("Soil")

 In this example, the declaration of the compartment with name “Soil” is bound to the identifier soil, which now refers to this entity in the rest of this scope.
-For instance, soil can be passed as an argument to another declaration if that argument is of type compartment.
+For instance, soil can be passed as an argument to another declaration if that argument is of type par_group.

 model